- Sally Mann: A Thousand Crossings

 - West Building, Ground Floor

 For more than forty years, Sally Mann (b.
 1951, Lexington, Virginia) has made experimental, elegiac, and hauntingly beautiful photographs that span a broad body of work including portraits, still lifes, and landscapes.
 Sally Mann: A Thousand Crossings explores how her relationship with the South has shaped her work.
 Some 125 photographs, many of which have not been exhibited or published previously, offer both a sweeping overview of Mann’s artistic achievement and a focused exploration on the continuing influence of the South on her work.
 Mann’s powerful and provocative work is organized into five sections: family, landscape, battlefields, legacy, and mortality.
-The exhibition is accompanied by a fully illustrated catalog with essays that explore the development of Mann’s art; her family photographs; contemporary representations of the black body; the landscape as repository of cultural and personal memory; and Mann’s debt to 19th-century photographers and techniques.
+The exhibition is accompanied by a fully illustrated catalog with essays that explore the development of Mann’s art; her family photographs; the landscape as repository of personal, cultural, and racial memory; and her debt to 19th-century photographers and techniques.

 Organization: Organized by the National Gallery of Art, Washington and Peabody Essex Museum, Salem, Massachusetts.